imliam/Lua-Collections/README.md

 <a name="method-shift"></a>
 ## `shift()`

 **Description:** Removes and returns the first item from the collection.
+This method modifies the original collection.

 To remove and return the last item in a collection, see the [pop](#method-pop) method.